sodadata/docs/soda/quick-start-sodacl.md

 * [Alert configuration]({% link soda-cl/optional-config.md %}#add-alert-configurations)
 * [Schema checks]({% link soda-cl/schema.md %})
 * [Expect one check result]({% link soda-cl/optional-config.md %}#expect-one-check-result)

+## Tips and best practices for SodaCL

+* Get your logic straight: your check defines a *passing* state, what you expect to see in your dataset.
+Do not define a failed state.
+(Exception: [dynamic fixed threshold checks]({% link soda-cl/numeric-metrics.md %}#fixed-and-dynamic-thresholds) are unusual in that they define a failed state.)
+* Take careful note of the data type of the column against which you run a check.
+For example, if numeric values are stored in a column as data type TEXT, a numeric check such as `min` or `avg` is incalculable.
+* A check that uses [alert configurations]({% link soda-cl/optional-config.md %}#add-alert-configurations) only ever returns *one* check result.
+See [Expect one check result]({% link soda-cl/optional-config.md %}#expect-one-check-result).
+* The `invalid format` configuration key only works with data type TEXT.
+See [Specify valid format]({% link soda-cl/validity-metrics.md %}#specify-valid-format).
+* Not all checks support in-check filters.
+See [List of compatible metrics and checks]({% link soda-cl/filters.md %}#List-of-compatible-metrics-and-checks).

+#### Best practices
+* To avoid typos or spelling errors, best practice dictates that you copy + paste any dataset or column names into your checks.
+* It is good practice to add a [custom name]({% link soda-cl/numeric-metrics.md %}#customize-check-names) to your check.
+Establish a naming convention – word order, underscores, identifiers – and apply easily-digestible check names for any colleagues with whom you collaborate.

+#### Syntax tips
+* Column names that contain colons or periods can interfere with SodaCL's YAML-based syntax.
+For any column names that contain these punctuation marks, [apply quotes]({% link soda-cl/optional-config.md %}#use-quotes-in-a-check) to the column name in the check to prevent issues.
+* Be sure to add a colon to the end of a check whenever you add a second line to a check such as for a missing or invalid configuration key, or if you add a [custom name]({% link soda-cl/numeric-metrics.md %}#customize-check-names) for your check.
+* Indentations in the SodaCL syntax are critical.
+If you encounter an error, check your indentation first.
+* Spaces in the SodaCL syntax are critical.
+For example, be sure to add a space before and after your threshold symbol ( `=`, `>`, `>=` ); do *not* add a space between a metric and the column to which it applies, such as `duplicate_count(column1)`.
+* All comma-separated values in lists in SodaCL use a comma + space syntax, such as `duplicate_count(column1, column2)`; do not forget to add the space.
+* Note that multi-word checks such as `missing_count` use underscores, but configuration keys, such as `missing format`, do not.
+See [List of missing metrics](#list-of-missing-metrics) and [List of validity metrics](#list-of-validity-metrics).
+* If you use `missing values` or `invalid values` configuration keys, note that
+    * Values in a comma-separated list must be enclosed in square brackets. <br />For example, `[US, BE, CN]`.
+    * Numeric characters in a values list must be enclosed in single quotes. <br />For example, `[none,'0', NA]`.

 ## Go further